Former prosecutor indicted in Ahmaud Arbery case

-A Glynn County grand jury indicted former Brunswick District Attorney Jackie Johnson Thursday for misconduct in the investigation of the shooting death of Ahmaud Arbery last year.
+ATLANTA - A Glynn County grand jury indicted former Brunswick District Attorney Jackie Johnson Thursday, Sept.
+2, for misconduct in the investigation of the shooting death of Ahmaud Arbery last year.

 Johnson is charged with violating her oath as a public official and obstructing a police officer.
 The first charge is a felony punishable by one to five years in prison, while the second is a misdemeanor.